therealwestninja/weld-companion/README.md

 - **Import characters** — load a `.json` file: a single-character bundle saved by this manager, an AICC share-link envelope (`{ addCharacter: … }`), a raw character object, or a multi-character export.
 Every character is validated and normalized (the same sanitizer the repair tools use) before anything is written, so a corrupt file can't poison the database.
 If an AICC tab is open, direct writes are blocked by the sentry and you get per-character **share links** instead — open each in AICC and its own import flow handles the merge.
 If AICC is closed, characters are written directly, de-duplicated by `uuid` exactly the way AICC's import does (same `uuid` replaces, no `uuid` inserts fresh).
 - **Export characters** — downloads every character in the current generator as one `.json` file (`format: "aicc-characters"`), each stripped with AICC's own share rules.
 Private — nothing is uploaded.
 - **Pull character from GitHub** — paste a `raw.githubusercontent.com` URL to a character `.json` and it's fetched (via `GM_xmlhttpRequest`, so CSP can't block it) and run through the same import flow.

+#### 🧪 Diagnostics — self-test

+One click exercises the Companion end-to-end and reports each result **green / amber / red** with a cause + fix:

+- **Skybridge anchor** — mounted, and which capabilities it offers.
+- **Storage** — a real read/write round-trip through the userscript-manager store.
+- **Fetch + Perchance API** — a live `getGeneratorStats` request (confirms `GM_xmlhttpRequest` egress).
+- **AI** — pings your configured provider (local Ollama or cloud) and shows the reply, or the classified failure with its fix. *(Skipped when set to the Perchance built-in broker, which is only callable from inside a generator.)*

+A **Copy report** button puts the results plus the anchor's full diagnostic state (agent / version / build, capabilities, advertised protocol features, child-frame count, and a ring buffer of recent handshakes) on your clipboard — one paste for a bug report.

 ### Data Manager — browse, edit & back up every generator's IndexedDB